robin7g/rg-iceFUN/README.md

 # rg-iceFUN
-FPGA code examples for the iceFUN board
+FPGA code examples for the iceFUN board.
+The example here is a scrolling 'HELLO WORLD!' display.

 ![iceFUN-E](iceFUN-E.jpg)

+## Pre-requisites

+## Install & Build